 Grammarly, on the other hand, uses features like the plagiarism checker to alert you on similar sentences or paragraphs existing online so that you can alter your work.

 Personally, I do a bit better writing with Grammarly for blog posts, but that’s because I use it mainly proof work before submission and don’t need distractions while I work.

 Both platforms are perfect for writers; however, given the diversity in writing, one has to use their expertise in their field to subscribe to the right editing software platform that will help them make corrections.

-For An Author: ProWritingAid available here by far is the best-suited platform for you.
+For An Author or Professional Freelance Writer: ProWritingAid available here by far is the best-suited platform for you.

-For Freelance Writers and Online Businesses: Grammarly available here is a better option as it helps you retain originality in your work!
+For Writers / Businesses concerned with Plagiarism: Grammarly available here is a better option as it helps you retain originality in your work!